piecesofjapan/piecesofjapansite/_posts/2020-02-17-maana-kamo.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
 <p>Upon first meeting at boarding school in California (Hana being from Japan and Irene from Hong Kong) at 11 years old, the two grew close in no time, traveling around Japan every summer to spontaneously explore during their high school years.
-In hindsight, those trips were the ones that would spark their inspiration and love for travel. </p>
+In hindsight, those trips were the ones that would spark their inspiration and love for travel.&nbsp;</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->